Documentation Index

 9.3 Cost Estimation Pipeline

-Runs automatically as the user types.
-Five steps in priority order:- Personal library lookup — Matches against tasks the user has previously created/completed.
+- Personal library lookup — Matches against tasks the user has previously created/completed.
 Token-level Levenshtein distance matching with recency weighting.
 After 10 completions of a personal library task, template-derived costs are permanently overridden by the user’s actual patterns.

 - System template lookup — Matches against bundled task templates.
 Same Levenshtein matching.